Netflix/vmaf/README.md

 ## Models

 Besides the default VMAF model `model/vmaf_v0.6.1.pkl`, VDK also includes a number of additional models, covering phone and 4KTV viewing conditions, as well as models that provide additional prediction confidence intervals.
-See the [Models](resource/doc/models.md) page.
+Refer to the [models](resource/doc/models.md) page for more details.